xcart/xcart-docs/_pages/kb_en/modules/amazon_feeds.md

 ## Additional import rules

 Before you submit feeds to Amazon you need to map your current X-Cart inventory (products and categories data) with Amazon categorization.
-By default, once the import options for a marketplace are configured in the **Sales channels** -> **Amazon** section all X-Cart inventory can be submitted to Amazon according to the these global rules.
+By default, once the import options for a marketplace are configured in the **Sales channels** -> **Amazon** section all X-Cart inventory can be submitted to Amazon according to these global rules.

 If you want to make additional import rules for some of your categories and/or products this can be done directly on the category/product details page.